Nader971/Oracle-SQL-Course/README.md

 o	Remove existing rows from a table.

-•	A transaction consists of a collection of DML statements that from a logical unit of work.
+•	A transaction consists of a collection of DML statements from a logical unit of work.

 Adding New row to a Table:

-•	INSERT Statement Syntax: Add new row to a table by using INSERT statement 1 row at a time.
+•	INSERT Statement Syntax: Add a new row to a table by using INSERT statement 1 row at a time.

 o	Example: INSERT INTO departments(department_id, department_name, manager_id, location_id) VALUES (300, 'IT_NADER', 200, 1700);